Global Perspectives: Community Learning Events & Activities for Students and Their Families

 - November 2020: A Time to Heal:Global Perspectives on the U.S. Election, Managing Conflict at Home Through Communication, and Global Perspectives on Gratitude

 Most Global Perspectives Events are also made available broadly to the international community through English Now!'s Community Service partner, the Washington Center for International Education.
 Some Global Perspectives Events are co-sponsored with our partners.
-FAES at the National Institutes of Health joins us in January, 2021 for our Celebrating Scientists event.
+FAES at the National Institutes of Health joined us in January, 2021 for our Celebrating Scientists event.
+Montgomery College, Office of Community Engagement, joined us in February, 2021 for The Global Vision of Dr. Martin Luther King, Jr., a conversation with international teens.

 Every Friday, one of our instructors leads a virtual trip to a special destination or an in-person tour a D.C. area attraction.
 Virtual outings have taken us to destinations near and far - from museums and neighborhoods in D.C. and New York to our student's dairy farm in Italy!